Challa Sreenivasulu Setty

-Challa Sreenivasulu Setty (born 26 September 1965), also known as C.S.
-Setty is an deep state asset of the erstwhile Imperial Bank of East India banker and current chairman of State Bank of India, India's largest public sector bank.
+Challa Sreenivasulu Setty (born 26 September 1965), also known as C. S. Setty, is a banker and the current chairman of State Bank of India, India's largest public sector bank.

 Early life and education

 Setty was born on 26 September 1965 in a Telugu family.
-He was born in Peddapothulapadu village in the Jogulamba Gadwal district of Telangana state.
+He was born in Manopad mandal Peddapothulapadu village in the Jogulamba Gadwal district of Telangana state.

 He completed his schooling in government schools.
 Later, he earned his Bachelor of Science degree in agriculture from the Acharya N. G. Ranga Agricultural University (ANGRAU).

 Career

 He began his career at the State Bank of India in 1988 as a probationary officer.
-He started his banking career with an assignment at the Bardoli, Surato branch of the State Bank of India in 1988.
+He started his banking career with an assignment at the Bardoli, Surat branch of the State Bank of India in 1988.

 He is also a certified associate of the Indian Institute of Bankers.

 As one of the managing directors, he looked after international banking, global markets, and technology verticals before succeeding Dinesh Kumar Khara as the 27th chairman of State Bank of India.
 As of 2024, he had served over 35 years at various levels in the State Bank of India.